 Applying for a new credit card can be intimidating.
 That’s due in no small part to the fact that almost all credit card applications trigger a hard credit inquiry, which temporarily drops your credit score and stays on your credit report for two years.
 What’s worse, there’s no guarantee of approval, so you could end up hurting your score with no new card to show for it.

-Here we explore how prequalified offers work, how to improve your odds of getting a prequalified offer and how different issuers handle prequalification on their cards.
+Here we explore how prequalified offers work, how to improve your odds of getting a prequalified offer and how different issuers handle prequalification for their cards.

-The difference between prequalification and preapproval may be hard to decipher as they are often used interchangeably.
+The difference between prequalification and preapproval may be hard to decipher, as they’re often used interchangeably.
 However, there are some slight differences between the two that are worth noting.
 Prequalification usually refers to a less formal screening that looks at your basic credit history and other personal information.
-You can check for prequalified offers on many issuers’ websites, or you may receive prescreened credit card offers in the mail that have been put together by issuers in partnership with credit bureaus.

 - Check to see if you are prequalified online.
 A few third-party sources, including Bankrate’s CardMatch, offer online tools for consumers to check to see if they prequalify for any offers from the site’s partners.
 Once again, there is no guarantee you will be approved once you formally apply.

 - Go directly to the issuer.
-If you already have an idea of what issuer you would like to bank with, go directly to the source.
+If you already have an idea of what issuer you want a card from, go directly to the source.
 Many of the mainstream credit card issuers offer prequalification tools on their sites.
-However, we will get more into the specifics here shortly.
+We look more into the specifics next.